 - A command-line tool

-- C# and the SSIS management object model
+- PowerShell or C# and the SSIS management object model

-To monitor running packages in SSMS, you can use the following reporting tools in SSMS.
+To monitor running packages, use the following reporting options in SSMS.

 - Right-click SSISDB, and then select Active Operations to open the Active Operations dialog box.

 - Select a package in Object Explorer, right-click and select Reports, then Standard Reports, then All Executions.

 To monitor the Azure-SSIS Integration Runtime, see Monitor the Azure-SSIS integration runtime.